earthly/website/blog/_posts/2022-07-11-programming-language-improvements.md

 ### Standard Library State of the Art: GoLang

 Most modern languages (that aren't JavaScript) now ship with extensive standard libraries.
 In particular, though, Go puts special emphasis on its standard library.
 It promises backward compatibility, performance, and well-thought-out implementations.
-Because of this, go developers lean on the standard library more than many other communities and generally hold it in high regard.
+Because of this, Go developers lean on the standard library more than many other communities and generally hold it in high regard.

 ## Third-Party Package Repositories